 There is this girl I know.
 I met her many years ago.

-Twenty-seven years ago on Sunday, to be exact.
+Twenty-eight years ago tomorrow, to be exact.

 She’s strong.
 Stubborn.
 Independent.
 Mouthy.